 Radiometric grids (80 m) of Western Australia (latest version)

 These four grid compilations at 80 metre cell size combine merged total count, potassium, uranium and thorium data (converted to radioelement concentrations) for onshore Western Australia.
-They are generated from Federal and State Government datasets, acquired with a line spacing of 500 metres or less and more than 250 open-file company datasets at various line spacings.
-The 'Geoscience Australia radiometric map of Australia (radmap_V3_2015)' is used to provide the base reference grids.
+They are generated from Federal and State Government datasets, acquired with a line spacing of 500 metres or less and from numerous open-file company datasets at various line spacings.
+The 'Geoscience Australia radiometric map of Australia' is used to provide the base reference grids.
 All grids are in ER Mapper format with a cell size of approximately 80 metres (0.000833 degrees).
 Each grid file is approximately one gigabyte.
 The grid data files are also available from the Pawsey Centre public data store.

 The recommended reference pattern for these grids is: